dlccyes/CollegeNotes/OtherNotes/Software Development/git.md

 ### ssh method

-You can use the remote starting with `git@` and add the ssh public key to your github repo to use ssh method.
+You can use the remote starting with `git@` and add the ssh public key to your github repo (or account) to use ssh method.

 1. generate ssh key ([doc](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key))
 	1. open git bash / linux terminal